julienrwe/dam-documentation/src/general.md

 * Reduce the risk of fraud and increase customer satisfaction
 * Make it easier for customers to make payments quickly and securely

-**We are thrilled to assist you in creating a cutting-edge digital payment platform based on blockchain technology.
+**We are thrilled to assist you in creating a cutting-edge digital blockchain-based digital payment infrastructure.
 Our platform is designed to give you the confidence and ease to create your own payment system.**

 [Introduction to Blockchain](https://julienrwe.github.io/dam-documentation/introduction-blockchain.html)

-### **Let's join forces to reinvent digital payments !
-Together, we can create a more efficient and secure system for everyone**
+### **An extremely powerful tool for modernizing and expanding your means of exchange**

 <img src="https://user-images.githubusercontent.com/126062813/222188047-668e88c9-6024-4fb5-8db5-3ef318e8c77e.png" width="500" height="400">